CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: EXPERIMENTS

 \section{EXPERIMENTS}

 We evaluate our framework through experiments conducted both in simulation and on a physical mobile manipulator.
 We use the following value for the parameters of our framework: $k_{ad}=0.0295$ in (\ref{dy_ball}); $\alpha=2$ in (\ref{high_level_min}); $\beta=0.5$ in (\ref{T_z}); ${\mathit \Lambda}_b = 5, {\mathit \Lambda}_m = 1$ in (\ref{lam}); $\lambda=1.5$ in (\ref{T_prc}); $\gamma_z=0.1$ in (\ref{poc_z}); $\gamma_{xy}=0.1$ in (\ref{poc_xy}).
+We use ``SLSQP" method to solve nonlinear optimization problems (\ref{high_level_min}) and (\ref{poc_min}).
 In P-LSTM, we set the hidden size to 64 and a fully connected layer block from 64 to 6.
-During training, we use mean square error(MSE) between predicted output and ground truth value, the learning rate is 0.001 and the max output sequence length is capped at 16.
+During training, we use mean squared error (MSE) between the predicted output and the ground truth.
+The learning rate is set to 0.001, and the max output sequence length is capped at 16.